Dream-Writing ... Chaos to Creativity©

 Based on having served 30 years hard-labor in business and management consulting,

-based on royalties received], followed by a 15 year long interdisciplinary study of the
+sold, based on royalties received], followed by a 15 year long interdisciplinary study of

-the unconscious, the physics of writing and creativity (while also serving as college
+the unconscious [mind], creativity and the physics of writing (while serving as college

 And I believe you can write far better than you may think or may have been told

-failed 'modern methods of instruction', Albert Einstein warned can 'strangle' our 'holy
+failed 'modern methods of instruction', Albert Einstein warned can 'strangle' your 'holy

 curiosity of inquiry'.
 Which Einstein believed 'aside from stimulation, stands mainly in